swcarpentry/DEPRECATED-boot-camps/shell/advanced_shell.md

 # Other shell tricks

-Create lots of subdirectories at once using patterns
+Create lots of subdirectories at once using brace expansions.

 ```
 echo Experiment-{A,B,C}-master